-At the centre of our new model is the solidarity hub, exploring new ways of supporting struggles for justice, and the solidarity actions that emerge from them.
-With this, we are hoping to connect people across Southern Africa through leadership, with solid research, and national and regional advocacy with close links with marginalised communities.
+At the centre of our new model is the solidarity hub, which aims to connect people across Southern Africa through leadership, with solid research, and national and regional advocacy with close links with marginalised communities.
+It aims to explore new ways of supporting struggles for justice, and the solidarity actions that emerge from them.

 The ACT Ubumbano Gender Justice work enables dialogue between gender-based violence survivors, governments and faith leaders in Southern Africa.